 - JR Pass: Skip it if you're staying in Tokyo.
 Disney, Odaiba, Shibuya, and central Tokyo all use Tokyo Metro / Toei / Yurikamome — not JR. Get a Suica IC card (Apple Wallet / Google Pay supports a digital one too), load ¥5,000.

 - Cash: Plan for ¥50,000 ($330) per person.
-Many small restaurants, temple stalls, and even some ramen shops are cash-only.
+Many small restaurants and ramen shops are cash-only.

 The 5 days at a glance